godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`bool<class_bool>` **_has_filter** **(** **)** |virtual| |const|

-Returns whether you want the blend tree editor to display filter editing on this node.
+When inheriting from :ref:`AnimationRootNode<class_AnimationRootNode>`, implement this virtual method to return whether the blend tree editor should display filter editing on this node.

 ----